PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: Experiments

 \subsubsection{Qwen2.5-7B specialized to DeepSeek-R1 reasoning dataset}

-We start with Qwen2.5-7B \cite{qwen2.5} and fine-tune on it the AM-DeepSeek-R1 distilled reasoning corpus using the \texttt{open\_instruct} package (1 epoch, learning rate $10^{-4}$, AdamW).
+We start with Qwen2.5-7B \cite{qwen2.5} and fine-tune on it the AM-DeepSeek-R1 distilled reasoning corpus (1 epoch, learning rate $10^{-4}$, AdamW).
 We compare: (1) base model, (2) LoRA (rank $32$), and (3) PLATE (rank $256$), adapters are attached to all modules.
-We evaluate $(i)$ \textbf{OOD learning} on math/reasoning benchmarks (AIME, GSM8K, MATH-500) that are somewhat OOD with respect to DeepSeek-R1; and $(ii)$ \textbf{OOD forgetting} on IFEval, which probes instruction-following capabilities acquired during pretraining.
-Figure~\ref{fig:plate_deepseekr1} shows that PLATE matches LoRA's $\approx$+13 point gain on math while essentially eliminating the $\approx$16 point drop that LoRA incurs on IFEval.
+We evaluate $(i)$ \textbf{OOD learning} on math/reasoning benchmarks (AIME, GSM8K, MATH-500); and $(ii)$ \textbf{OOD forgetting} on IFEval, which probes instruction-following capabilities acquired during pretraining.
+Figure~\ref{fig:plate_deepseekr1} shows that PLATE matches LoRA's $\approx$+13 point gain on math datasets while essentially eliminating the $\approx$16 point drop that LoRA incurs on IFEval.